Ulli-Aech/Data_Modeling_Cassandra/README.md

         WHERE sessionId = 338 AND itemInSession = 4"""
 </code>

+### - artist_song_username table:
-**- artist_song_username table:** is modeled to query for artist(name), songtitle, firstname of the user and lastname of the user based on user ID and session ID.
+The table is modeled to query for artist(name), songtitle, firstname of the user and lastname of the user based on user ID and session ID.
 Columns: user_id, session_id, itemInSession, firstname_user, lastname_user, artist, song_title
 **Primary Key: (user_id, session_id), itemInSession (compound primary key with a composite partition key)**